mcalidguid/string-manipulation/README.md

 # string-manipulation

 ## Description
-This will perform different sample ways on how to manipulate strings
+This will perform different simple ways on how to manipulate strings
 1. Swap Method - this will read a single line of string and convert all lowercase letters to uppercase letters and vice versa
 <br />ex.
 <br />Input:  Hi!
 I am Jordan.
 BYE!